andjar/notd/docs/content/docs/frontend-guide/frontend-quick-start.md

 - Find unexpected relationships in your notes
 - Navigate between related concepts quickly

+Backlinks are visible in the right sidebar and their context can be shown with `ctrl + b`

 ### Task Management

 **Use different task states:**